CiscoDevNet/terraform-provider-mso/website/docs/r/fabric_policies_synce_interface_policy.html.markdown

 * `admin_state` - (Optional) The administrative state of the SyncE Interface Policy.
 Allowed values are `enabled` and `disabled`.
 Default to `disabled`.
 * `sync_state_msg` - (Optional) The sync state message of the SyncE Interface Policy.
 Allowed values are `enabled` and `disabled`.
 Default to `disabled`.
 * `selection_input` - (Optional) The selection input of the SyncE Interface Policy.
 Allowed values are `enabled` and `disabled`.
 Default to `disabled`.
 * `src_priority` - (Optional) The source priority of the SyncE Interface Policy.
+It requires `selection_input` to be set to `enabled`.
 Valid range: 1-254.
 Default to 100
 * `wait_to_restore` - (Optional) The delay before attempting to restore synchronization on a SyncE Interface after a disruption.
+It requires `selection_input` to be set to `enabled`.
 Valid range: 0-12.
 Default to 5

 ## Attribute Reference ##